fschwiet/WinUIDriver/readme.md

 The UIAutamation code provides functionality for element discovery, the second is action.
 Inspect.exe is used for implement discovery.
 It installs as part of the Windows .NET SDK.
 More info: http://msdn.microsoft.com/en-us/library/dd318521%28v=vs.85%29.aspx

+Update:  Window Detective is easier to get, I haven't tried it yet but its probably better overall: http://sourceforge.net/projects/windowdetective

 ## Useful docs related to automating the Windows user interface

 "UI Automation Fundamentals" - http://msdn.microsoft.com/en-us/library/ms753107.aspx